sirfan4522-lang/IPL-Analytics-Dashboard/README.md

 ## Business Insights

 - Mumbai Indians established themselves as one of the most successful IPL teams, securing multiple championship victories across seasons.
-- Chennai Super Kings (CSK) and Kolkata Knight Riders (KKR) consistently emerged as top-performing franchises, regularly qualifying for playoffs and competing for titles.
+- Chennai Super Kings (CSK) and Kolkata Knight Riders (KKR) have been among the most dominant IPL franchises, consistently qualifying for playoffs and winning multiple championships.
 - The 2025 season saw Royal Challengers Bangalore (RCB) win their maiden IPL championship, while Punjab Kings finished as runners-up.
 - Total sixes and half-centuries increased significantly in recent seasons, reflecting the evolution of aggressive T20 batting strategies.
 - Gujarat Titans produced standout individual performances in 2025, with Sai Sudharsan winning the Orange Cap and Prasidh Krishna claiming the Purple Cap.
 - The expansion from 8 to 10 teams increased competition, match volume, and opportunities for emerging talent.
 - Season-wise analysis enables comparison of champions, top performers, points tables, and batting/bowling trends from 2008–2025.

+---

+## Future Enhancements

+- Player vs Player comparison
+- Team performance trend analysis
+- Venue-wise performance insights
+- Head-to-head team comparison
+- Advanced batting and bowling metrics

 ---